Peptidoglycan recognition protein: Medical relevance

 Genetic PGLYRP variants or changed expression of PGRPs are associated with several diseases.
-Patients with inflammatory bowel disease (IBD), which includes Crohn’s disease and ulcerative colitis, have significantly more frequent missense variants in all four PGLYRP genes than healthy controls.
+Patients with inflammatory bowel disease (IBD), which includes Crohn's disease and ulcerative colitis, have significantly more frequent missense variants in all four PGLYRP genes than healthy controls.
 These results suggest that PGRPs protect humans from these inflammatory diseases, and that mutations in PGLYRP genes are among the genetic factors predisposing to these diseases.
-PGLYRP1 variants are also associated with increased fetal hemoglobin in sickle cell disease, PGLYRP2 variants are associated with esophageal squamous cell carcinoma, PGLYRP2, PGLYRP3, and PGLYRP4 variants are associated with Parkinson’s disease, PGLYRP3 and PGLYRP4 variants are associated with psoriasis and composition of airway microbiome, and PGLYRP4 variants are associated with ovarian cancer.
+PGLYRP1 variants are also associated with increased fetal hemoglobin in sickle cell disease, PGLYRP2 variants are associated with esophageal squamous cell carcinoma, PGLYRP2, PGLYRP3, and PGLYRP4 variants are associated with Parkinson's disease, PGLYRP3 and PGLYRP4 variants are associated with psoriasis and composition of airway microbiome, and PGLYRP4 variants are associated with ovarian cancer.

-Several diseases are associated with increased expression of PGLYRP1, including: atherosclerosis, myocardial infarction, heart failure, sepsis, pulmonary fibrosis, asthma, chronic kidney disease, rheumatoid arthritis, gingival inflammation, osteoarthritis, cardiovascular events and death in kidney transplant patients, alopecia, type I diabetes, infectious complications in hemodialysis, and thrombosis, consistent with pro-inflammatory effects of PGLYRP1.
+Several diseases are associated with increased expression of PGLYRP1, including: atherosclerosis, myocardial infarction, heart failure, coronary artery disease, sepsis, pulmonary fibrosis, asthma, chronic kidney disease, rheumatoid arthritis, multiple sclerosis, chronic traumatic encephalopathy, posterior scleritis, gingival inflammation, caries, osteoarthritis, cardiovascular events and death in kidney transplant patients, ulcerative colitis and Crohn's disease, alopecia, type I diabetes, pancreatic ductal adenocarcinoma, lung adenocarcinoma, doxorubicin-induced cardiotoxicity in breast cancer, infectious complications in hemodialysis, and thrombosis, consistent with pro-inflammatory effects of PGLYRP1.
 Lower expression of PGLYRP1 was found in endometriosis.
+Umbilical cord blood serum concentration of PGLYRP1 is inversely associated with pediatric asthma and pulmonary function in adolescence.

-Decreased expression of PGLYRP2 is associated with HIV-associated tuberculosis, Lyme disease, hepatocellular carcinoma, and myocardial infarction.
+Increased serum PGLYRP2 levels are present in patients with systemic lupus erythematosus (and correlate with disease activity index, renal damage, and abnormal lipid profile), chronic HBV infection, myocardial infarction, and coronary artery disease (and correlate with increased risk of myocardial infarction).
+Autoantibodies to PGLYRP2 are significantly increased in patients with rheumatoid arthritis.
+Decreased expression of PGLYRP2 is found in HIV-associated and drug-sensitive tuberculosis, Lyme disease, hepatocellular carcinoma, and polyarteritis nodosa.